All 81 crepant resolutions of a finite quotient singularity are hyperpolygon spaces: Hyperk ahler metrics

 Second, one may compare the metric geometry of the moduli space of (parabolic) Higgs bundles on an $n$-punctured $\mathbb{P}^1$ to that of $X_{n}(\theta)$, given the embedding of the former into the latter as described in \cite{GodinhoMandini,FisherRayan,RayanSchaposnik}.
-In particular, one of the moment map conditions that define $X_{n}(\theta)$ as a hyperk\"ahler quotient is an explicit linearisation of the relation that defines the character variety of an $n$-punctured sphere.
+In particular, one of the moment map conditions that defines $X_{n}(\theta)$ as a hyperk\"ahler quotient is an explicit linearisation of the relation that defines the character variety of an $n$-punctured sphere.
 The Higgs bundle moduli space, which is one of the avatars of the character variety under nonabelian Hodge theory, comes with certain expectations about the decay of its hyperk\"ahler metric to a certain ``semiflat'' model metric on a torus bundle over a half-dimensional base as one goes to infinity.
-This behaviour is broadly classed as ``ALG''\footnote{ALG is not an acronym; it is simply attained by iteration from ALE, with ALF as the intermediary.} (see e.g. \cite{Perspectives}) and entails a much slower volume growth.
+This behaviour is broadly classed as ``ALG'' --- see, for example, \cite{Perspectives}.
+We note that ALG is not an acronym; rather, it is obtained by iteration from ALE, with ALF as the intermediary.
+In general, this entails a much slower volume growth.
 (In complex dimension $2$, the volume growth for ALG is quadratic and is explicitly verified for the $n=4$ parabolic Higgs moduli space in \cite{ALG}.)
-The realisation of $X_{n}(\theta)$ as a linear version of this geometry suggests, for arbitrary $n$, a more rapid, namely fully Euclidean volume growth.
-For more on this, we point the reader to Section 4 of \cite{RayanSchaposnik}.
+The realisation of $X_{n}(\theta)$ as a linear version of this geometry suggests, for arbitrary $n$, a more rapid, namely fully Euclidean volume growth in contrast to its Higgs bundle counterpart.
+For more on this point of view, see \cite{RayanSchaposnik}.